planetserver/ps2-documentation/user_documentation/webclient_tutorial.md

 ## Spectra Analyzing & Spectra Ratio

-On the left hand side of main page, you can find three buttons giving you general information of PlanetServer, spectra analyzing tool and spectra ratio tool.
+On the right hand side of main page, you can find four buttons giving you general information of PlanetServer, spectra analyzing tool, spectra ratio tool and histogram tool.

 As you can see, you can choose several points and plot them on the same graph.